xiaoBingge114514/VRCX-0-Community-Themes/CONTRIBUTING.md

 - Validate that `theme.json` is strict JSON.
 - Check that the theme directory name matches `id`.
 - Check that `remoteAssets` matches the CSS.
-- Confirm the theme has a redistributable license.
+- Confirm the theme uses `GPL-3.0-only` or an approved GPLv3-compatible redistributable license.
 - Confirm the UI remains recoverable with the theme enabled.
 - Confirm `preview.webp` is included, compressed, and no larger than 512 KiB.